 - Alternative names: Living benefits rider, accelerated living benefits rider, chronic illness rider, terminal illness rider, critical illness rider, long-term care (LTC) rider

-- Acronym: ADB, ABR (accelerated benefit rider)
+- Acronyms: ADB, ABR (accelerated benefit rider)

 How an Accelerated Death Benefit Works

 Life insurance policies with living benefit riders pay you—as prepayment of the death benefit—while you’re alive if you develop an eligible condition.
-You may only be able to purchase riders at policy issue, or less commonly, may be able to add them at a later date.
+You may only be able to purchase riders at policy issue, or, less commonly, you may be able to add them at a later date.
 For example, you might choose to purchase a terminal illness rider that requires a diagnosis of 24 or fewer months to live, as opposed to settling for the standard feature that requires a six-month diagnosis to accelerate the death benefit.

 When an ADB is exercised—meaning activated—the insurer pays the funds out of the policy’s death benefit, and when the insured dies, the beneficiary receives what’s left.